 Drawing a Conclusion

 I remember watching gameplay footage of Limbo and openly wondering how a platformer that would have been considered behind the times had it seen its original release in the early nineties could amass the critical acclaim it did.
 After playing it for myself, I’m still not completely sure.
-I believe critics latched onto it because it was a rejection of the more tiring trends that were beginning to manifest within the AAA industry at the time such as their overreliance on certain genres and propensity to write unambitious stories.
-If this was the creators’ intent, then where Limbo fails is that the creators applied a binary solution to what was perceived to be a multifaceted problem.
+I believe critics latched onto it because it was a rejection of the more tiring trends that were beginning to manifest within the AAA industry at the time.
+If this was the creators’ intent, then where Limbo fails is that they applied a binary solution to what was perceived to be a multifaceted problem.
 Specifically, rather than examining the AAA approach closely and weeding out the ideas holding it back, Playdead opted to reverse every single aspect of it, treating amusement as though it’s an anathema poised to ruin artistic credibility with its mere presence.

 Consequently, I don’t think I could recommend playing Limbo when several games from 2010 alone outclass it by a wide margin.
 For example, if you’re looking for a beautiful platformer with minimalistic storytelling and engaging gameplay, one need not look further than Super Mario Galaxy 2.
 In some gaming circles, it’s wrongly dismissed as a transparent money grab on Nintendo’s part.
 Even if that assertion were true, by remembering to be fun, it manages to be a much more fulfilling experience than Limbo or any other game attempting in vain to pursue some nebulous high art standard.
 Even the indie scene eventually realized this, as the coming years provided us with many titles capable of making insightful statements without sacrificing their entertainment value.
 In other words, these creators realized something their peers forgot somewhere down the line – that video games have been art all along, and those who embrace the oddities of the medium have more long-term success than those determined to push them away.